Yetenol/antonpusch.de/content/latex.md

 dg-permalink: latex
 aliases: LaTeX
 ---
 The powerful typesetting system LaTeX is well known in the world of academia, scientific publishing, and technical documentation.
-While LaTeX mainly gets used to produce pages in PDF, it integrates well as a pre-processing tool to create vector graphics in notes, websites, and documents, too.
+While LaTeX mainly gets used to produce pages of PDF, it integrates well as a pre-processing tool to create vector graphics in notes, websites, and documents, too.
 Guides show how to improve, or generate the following content elements:

 [Math - Typeset, align, wrap, comment, enumerate, space out, scale, and style mathematical expressions, utilizing amsmath](./latex-math.md)